ubuntu/ubuntu-project-docs/docs/reference/exception-SnapcraftUpdates.rst

       automated or manual test.
    -  all the bugs reported in launchpad that will be fixed in this release must have a link to the pull request that fixes them.
-      These bugs must be marked as "Committed" once that pull request is merged into master.
+      These bugs must be marked as "Fix Committed" at the project level once that pull request is merged into master.
    -  when a new version is ready to be proposed, the QA team will perform extensive exploratory testing on the areas that will be changed by the release.